ellisp/blog-source/_posts/2020-08-01-occupation-growth.md

   theme(axis.title.x = element_text(size = 9, hjust = 0, colour = "grey"))
 {% endhighlight %}

-{% highlight R lineanchors %}

-{% endhighlight %}

-Here's the original image
+Here's the original image that prompted me to think about all this:

 <img src='/img/0190-us-original.jfif' title='A probably misleading graphic' width='100%'>